antoniomika/sish/README.md

                                                     sish will watch this directory and automatically load new keys and remove keys from the authentication list (default "deploy/pubkeys/") -u, --authentication-password string              Password to use for ssh server password authentication (default "S3Cr3tP4$$W0rD")
-  -o, --banned-countries string                     A comma separated list of banned countries.
+      --banned-aliases string                       A comma separated list of banned aliases that users are unable to bind -o, --banned-countries string                     A comma separated list of banned countries.
 Applies to HTTP, TCP, and SSH connections
   -x, --banned-ips string                           A comma separated list of banned ips that are unable to access the service.
 Applies to HTTP, TCP, and SSH connections
   -b, --banned-subdomains string                    A comma separated list of banned subdomains that users are unable to bind (default "localhost")
       --bind-any-host                               Bind any host when accepting an HTTP listener --bind-hosts string                           A comma separated list of other hosts a user can bind.
 Requested hosts should be subdomains of a host in this list
+      --bind-random-aliases                         Force bound alias tunnels to use random aliases instead of user provided ones (default true)
+      --bind-random-aliases-length int              The length of the random alias to generate if a alias is unavailable or if random aliases are enforced (default 3)
       --bind-random-ports                           Force TCP tunnels to bind a random port, where the kernel will randomly assign it (default true)
       --bind-random-subdomains                      Force bound HTTP tunnels to use random subdomains instead of user provided ones (default true)
       --bind-random-subdomains-length int           The length of the random subdomain to generate if a subdomain is unavailable or if random subdomains are enforced (default 3)